brianmario/mysql2/README.md

 `Mysql2::Result` - returned from issuing a #query on the connection.
 It includes Enumerable.

 ## Installing
-### OSX / Linux
+### General Instructions
 ``` sh
 gem install mysql2
 ```

-This gem links against MySQL's `libmysqlclient` C shared library.
+This gem links against MySQL's `libmysqlclient` library or `Connector/C` library, and compatible alternatives such as MariaDB.
 You may need to install a package such as `libmysqlclient-dev`, `mysql-devel`, or other appropriate package for your system.
+See below for system-specific instructions.

 By default, the mysql2 gem will try to find a copy of MySQL in this order: